shreyajohari2907/Beer-Case-Study/README.md

-Repository consists of Jupiter notebook , to run the code on jupiter notebook if need to have Anaconda Installed.
+Repository consists of Jupiter notebook , to run the code on jupiter notebook Anaconda needs to be Installed.